Goal No. 15: LEADERSHIP. Everyone can set the example.

 He also led the Reivers to a national championship, personally accounting for more than 300 yards of total offense in the national championship game, a 27-7 win over second-ranked Butler Community College.

-For his incredible sophomore season, Waters was named a 2012 NJCAA first-team All-, the Midwest Football Conference Offensive Player of the Year and an MFC first-team all-conference honoree.
+For his incredible sophomore season, Waters was named a 2012 NJCAA first-team All-American, the Midwest Football Conference Offensive Player of the Year and an MFC first-team all-conference honoree.

 He set a NJCAA national record for completion percentage after connecting on 73.3 percent (244 of 333) of his passes while throwing for 3,501 yards, 39 touchdowns and just three interceptions.